js-js/linearscan.js/README.md

 ## Spill count

-`out.spills` is the map with number of used spill slots in each property value, where property name is a register group.
+`out.spillType` is the list of spill ranges of following format:
+`{ type: 'register-group', from: index, to: index }`.

 #### LICENSE